lati-tibabu/benote/backend/README.md

-# Student Productivity Hub - Backend
+# Benote - Backend

-The backend component of the Student Productivity Hub, built with Node.js and Express.js.
+The backend component of the Benote, built with Node.js and Express.js.
 This API server provides comprehensive endpoints for task management, AI-powered note-taking, team collaboration, study planning, and more.

 ## Features